jacobandreas/writing/_posts/2014-06-30-gloucester.md

 categories: [berkeley]
 ---

-This is about how I come to be barrelling dry-eyed down 81, listening to _Spem in Alium_, the sun in my face.
+I am barrelling dry-eyed down 81, listening to _Spem in Alium_, the sun in my face.

 I am determined to have Fun on this trip, coming up for air after a stressful conference, hopping from friends' beach house to townhouse in the sunny